MaciejGoral/ZTI/README.md

 ## Acknowledgements
-- Mr.Bąk please give us 3.0
+- Dr.Bąk please give us (at least) 3.0
 - Thank you for the opportunity to learn something new
 - Many thanks to...
-Mr. Bąk
+Dr.Bąk